-When it comes to how to reject someone, you have to remember that, actually – unless they mistreated you or did something super horrible and wrong – it is you, not them.
+So as mentioned, when it comes to how to reject someone nicely, you have to remember that, actually – unless they mistreated you or did something super horrible and wrong – it’s not on them.

 You’re not feeling it, fine.
 But that doesn’t necessarily mean that there’s anything wrong with them, just like when you get rejected, there’s nothing wrong with you.

 It just comes down to compatibility.
 Not everyone will be for you.
 You won’t click with everyone.
 You won’t feel it with everyone.
 That’s fine.

 But you don’t need to knock them down when rejecting them.
 Remember what it feels like.

 When you reject someone nicely and you do it the right way, you’re also less likely for things to unnecessarily be left on bad terms.
 (So it really is a win-win, to do it properly!)